-Consultee Comment Response in the SEA We are pleased to note there is reference to energy efficiency, preservation and enhancement of the river, protection and enhancement of biodiversity, and resilience to climate change, specifically relating to flooding.
-Noted.
+Consultee Comment Response in the SEA We are pleased to note there is reference to energy efficiency, preservation and enhancement of the river, protection and enhancement of biodiversity, and resilience to climate Noted. biodiversity, and resilience to climate change, specifically relating to flooding.